matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 `/messages`, except using `next_batch` and `prev_batch` names (in line with `/sync` API).

-The `/relations` API returns discrete relation events associated with an event in standard topological order.
+The `/relations` API returns the discrete relation events associated with an event that the server is aware of in standard topological order.
+Note that events may be missing, see [limitations](#servers-might-not-be-aware-of-all-relations-of-an-event).
 You can optionally filter by a given type of relation and event type:

 ```